renovatebot/renovate/readme.md

 ## Why Use Renovate?

-- Receive automated Pull Requests whenever dependencies need updating.
+- Receive automated Pull Requests whenever dependencies need updating
 - Define schedules to avoid unnecessary noise in projects (e.g. for weekends or outside of working hours, or weekly updates, etc.)
 - Relevant package files are discovered automatically (e.g. supports monorepo architecture such as Lerna or Yarn workspaces without further configuration)